If you own a spike-topped apple snail then you know they can act mysteriously.

 Anyway, to properly assess the water parameters of your fish tank, use something like API’s liquid Master Test Kit

-Keep the Nitrate levels low by performing regular water changes of between 20 and 25%.
+Keep the Nitrate levels low by performing regularly changing between 15 and 25% of the aquarium’s water.

 The ideal aquarium pH for most aquatic snails would be between 7.0 and 7.5.
 The water temperature is best appreciated when in the range of 75 to 85 degrees Fahrenheit (from 23.8 to 29.4°C).

 Snails can also be very sensitive to medications in the fish tank.
 If you have a sick fish in the aquarium, isolate it in a separate hospital tank and treat it there.

-Aquarium snails are quite the peaceful species so look for tankmates with similar temper.
+Aquarium snails are quite the peaceful species so look for tankmates with a similar temper.

-Aggressive tankmates may stress them and make them wish to escape the aquarium.
+Aggressive tankmates may stress snails and make them wish to escape the aquarium.

 Avoid any freshwater fish or critters who are known to consume snails to reduce snail stress.

 - Check on your snail’s diet and food.